LucasHoang158/automotive-distributed-systems/docs/QNX/blogs/qnx-android-interface-architecture.md

 ---

-## Author's Anecdote & Snapshot (anonymized)
+## Author's Anecdote & Snapshot

 During integration we encountered intermittent frame drops when the Android-side UI became busy.
 Tracing showed the transport buffer was being starved by an expensive UI thread wake-up.
-We solved this by adding backpressure signaling and a small, fixed-size ring buffer on the QNX side; a short anonymized log excerpt below helped show the timing relationship that led to buffer starvation.
+We solved this by adding backpressure signaling and a small, fixed-size ring buffer on the QNX side; a short log excerpt below helped show the timing relationship that led to buffer starvation.

 For tests I used a prototype board (SoC-Y) and a simple bench script tools/flow_test.sh --frames 5000.
 The ring buffer chosen was 64 KB and we measured fewer drops at 30 fps after the change.
 I ran the bench three times to be sure.
 We were surprised how small the buffer needed to be.
 It helped a lot.

 Design tradeoff note (real debugging): we first tried a shared-memory transport for lower copy cost.
 In practice we saw occasional stalls when the Android side GC paused.
 We switched to Unix domain sockets + a small ring buffer plus backpressure.
-The bench output (anonymized) showed drops fall from many to single digits.
+The bench output  showed drops fall from many to single digits.

-Quick bench snippet (anonymized):

-# ./tools/flow_test.sh --frames 5000 --runner bench1
-# Result (summary): frame_drops: 120 -> 7 after change
+# Result (summary):

 I remember debugging this late at night.
 Not fun, but it worked.

-An anonymized commit (hash truncated) that introduced the ring buffer and backpressure protocol:
+A commit that introduced the ring buffer and backpressure protocol:

-commit f4e5d6a7... (anonymized)
-Author: Integration Engineer <anon@example.com>
-Date: 2026-02-22

     Add bounded ring buffer and backpressure handshake for QNX<->Android transport